jcr8969/Cork-Technical/README.md

 - ASP.NET 4.0

 ## How To Run It
-- In the directory with the project, run the Following Commands:
+- In the directory with the project, run the following commands:
 	- dotnet clear
 	- dotnet build
 	- dotnet watch